-Welcome to Chemistry for Homeschool: Course, Curriculum, and Live Teacher for 2022-23!
-The Fall 2022 section for the live online course has regular online meetings twice weekly, on Mondays and Wednesdays starting at 11 AM PST (Pacific time).
-The schedule has complete info about the dates and times.
+Welcome to Chemistry for Homeschool: Course, Curriculum, and Live Teacher for 2023!
+There are Summer 2023 (Jun-Aug) and Fall 2023 (Sept-Dec) sections for the live online course with regular weekly online meetings.
+The schedule has more info about the dates and times.

 Our live online Chemistry for Homeschool Course, Curriculum and Live Teacher is the perfect first science class for your learner!

 The course follows a custom, online chemistry for homeschool curriculum designed to make learning science fun.
 We’ll emphasize organizational skills and gain confidence learning about the periodic table (with a funny song), chemical reactions, and experiments.

 We’ll use analogies that relate to everyday concepts that everybody can understand.
 A key difference with other chemistry courses is that we’ve removed most of the annoying math, technical jargon, and complicated chemicals.
 We’ll focus on developing strong fundamentals that will serve you in future science classes.

 Learn about how brain science (neuroscience) relates to learning chemistry for homeschoolers.
 Learn to learn the easy way!

 A core lesson about “reading” the periodic table to understand atoms, elements, subatomic particles, protons, electrons, valence electrons, neutrons, charge, atomic number, mass, atomic structure, metals, transition metals, and periodic trends.
 We’ll learn about the differences between pure, neutral elements and their impure, non-neutral forms, known as ions.